 SLAs

 Service level agreement (SLA) fulfillment is the key metric for measuring the success of IT operations.
-With the Late Criterion setting in the jobstream definition, AAI can help your company increase its SLA fulfillment.
+Every jobstream has at least one system-assigned and system-calculated SLA.
+For a jobstream run, the SLA is the deadline that must be met for the run to have completed successfully.
+If the SLA deadline is exceeded, the jobstream run might be complete but it is not considered a success.
+AAI tracks jobstream performance by the success of jobstreams runs to complete within the SLA deadline.
 This topic explains how AAI supports SLA fulfillment and how you can use the same mechanisms for managing company-internal processes and aiding optimization of any process execution.

 This page includes the following: